-To make changes to an approved Plan of Study the "Request for Change to the Plan of Study" form (GS-13) must be completed and filed with the Graduate School.
-This form is also used to request a change of Faculty Advisor, major professor or other members of the Advisory Committee or for a change between Thesis and non-Thesis MS degree options.
+To make changes to an approved Plan of Study the Request for Change to the Plan of Study Form (GS-13) must be completed and filed with the Graduate School.
+This form is also used to request a change of Faculty Advisor, major professor or other members of the Advisory Committee or for a change between Thesis and Non-Thesis Master of Science degree options.

-10. CREDIT, GRADE AND INDEX REQUIREMENTS FOR GRADUATION
+10. CREDIT, GRADE, AND INDEX REQUIREMENTS FOR GRADUATION

-The number of graduate level credit hours required for a Master of Science degree in Biomedical Engineering is 30.
+The number of graduate level credit hours required for a Master of Science Degree in Biomedical Engineering is 30.
 Only grades of "A", "B", or "C" are acceptable in fulfilling the academic expectations set forth in the Plan of Study.
 The Advisory Committee may require a grade of "B" or better in certain courses.
 Grades of "Pass/Fail" are not acceptable for any course listed on the student's Plan of Study.
 Grades of "Incomplete" must be cleared by the twelfth week of the semester immediately following the semester in which the grade of Incomplete was awarded.
 Failure to do so may result in replacement with a grade of "F" and dismissal from the program.
-Students are required to maintain a cumulative grade point average of at least 3.0 for all courses listed on the approved Plan of Study.
-Students in both the Thesis and non-Thesis MS degree programs must have a cumulative grade point average of at least 3.0 for all courses listed on the approved Plan of Study to be eligible for graduation with a MS degree in Biomedical Engineering.
+All students in the Master of Science degree programs are required to take at least four (4) "Primary" courses for the approved Plan of Study and maintain a grade of "B-" or better for the "Primary" courses.
+The "Primary" courses with a grade lower than "B-" must be retaken for fulfilling the Plan of Study requirements.
+Students in both the Thesis and Non-Thesis Master of Science degree programs must have a cumulative grade point average of at least 3.0 for all courses listed on the approved Plan of Study to be eligible for graduation with a Master of Science degree in Biomedical Engineering.